zengjixiang/jina/docs/cloud-nativeness/docker-compose.md

 your Flow.

 By default, if you are serving your Flow locally they live within processes.
-Nevertheless, because Jina is cloud native your Flow can easily manage Executors that live in containers and that are orchestrated by your favorite tools.
+Nevertheless, because Jina-serve is cloud native your Flow can easily manage Executors that live in containers and that are orchestrated by your favorite tools.
 One of the simplest is Docker Compose which is supported out of the box.

 You can deploy a Flow with Docker Compose in one line: